-2.2.2 Clinical/Lab Absences
+2.2.2 Clinical Absences

 There will be no excused absences.
 One percentage point will be deducted from the final course grade for each hour or portion of an hour missed.
-In order to meet Clinical/Lab requirements, no more than 12 clinical/lab contact hours can be missed.
+In order to meet Clinical/Lab requirements and pass the clinical course, no more than 12 clinical/lab contact hours can be missed.

-2.2.3 Tardiness
+2.2.3 Class/Lab Tardiness

-Students are considered tardy if arriving to the class, clinical, or lab setting 15 minutes past the scheduled start time at the beginning of the session or after a break according to the instructor's clock.
-Students arriving late to class at the beginning or after breaks will be restricted from entering the classroom until the next scheduled break.
-Two late arrivals to a class, clinical, or lab course will count as one absence in the course.
+Students are considered tardy if arriving after the start time of the class or lab setting.
+Students are also considered tardy if they arrive after the specified "end" time for a break.
+Late arrivals must remain in the back of the room until the next break.
+Two late arrivals to a class or lab course will count as one absence in the course.